prokenz101/auto-responder/README.md

 Simply press `Alt + F7` to add a response.
 It will prompt you for a trigger and then a response.
+Multiple words are now supported!
+You can put as many words as you would like for the trigger and the response.
-You cannot use multiple words for the trigger, but you can with the response.
-(I am working on fixing this) Then hover over the message and press `F7`.
+Then hover over the message and press `F7`.

 If you want to delete responses, then press `Shift + F7` and enter the trigger of the response that you want to delete.